Indiana University Indianapolis

 Encountering ethnocentrism, then, can be an opportunity.

-When we encounter people from other ethnic backgrounds, we have an opportunity to learn new ways of seeing and experiencing life which we never knew existed.
+When we encounter people from other ethnic and social backgrounds, we have an opportunity to learn new ways of seeing and experiencing life which we may not have considered before.
 In a larger framework, we can learn the tremendous potentials humans have for being human.
 These potentials also exist for us, possibilities that we never knew we could be... such as looking at solutions to conflict as "win-win" instead of zero-sum "win-lose".
-And, on the negative side, possibilities that we want to be sure that we not foster, such as the brutality exhibited by average young American men as they massacred Vietnamese civilians at Mi Lai.
+And, on the negative side, possibilities that we want to be sure that we not foster, such as the brutality exhibited by average young American soldiers as they massacred Vietnamese civilians at Mi Lai.
 We can also better understand ourselves, by contrasting our own ways with other life experiences and asking about our own meanings and functions.

-When we go beyond ethnocentrism, there are whole new areas of understanding the possibilities in how all humans can experience life... lessons that can provide us with new possibilities for better experiencing life.
+When we go beyond ethnocentrism, there are whole new areas of understanding the possibilities in how all humans can experience life... lessons that can provide us with new options for better experiencing our own lives.

 For more ideas that can help us understand our own and others' cultural behavior, see: